The Application Options Filter Property Pages

 The LF corner frequency in Hz can be thought of as the frequency at which the response begins to "bend upward" toward high frequencies if there is an HF boost, or "bend downward" toward high frequencies if there is an HF cut.
 HF shelving filters have an LF gain that's fixed at 0 dB, while both boost and cut at high frequencies are possible.

-The HF shelving filters are intended to compensate for known inductance-related HF rolloff of subs, not rolloff introduced in measurements due to incorrect sub or AVR setup.
+The HF shelving filters are intended to compensate for either known inductance-related HF roll-off of subs, or subs whose amplifiers use LPFs that can't be disabled.
+They shouldn't be used to compensate for roll-off introduced in measurements due to incorrect sub or AVR setup.

 The HF Shelf Linkwitz Transform Parameter Defaults Property Page